AlicenJoyHenning/DamageDetective/README.md

 <br>

-Alternatively, if `filter_counts` is set to `FALSE`, a data frame will be given as output containing the damage scores for each barcode.
+Alternatively, if `filter_counts` is set to `FALSE`, a data frame will be given as output containing the damage scores for each cell.
 This is provided for the user if they wish to interact with the `DamageDetective` results directly.
 From here, a user can filter their data manually, as is done by `filter_counts=TRUE` automatically.

 ``` r
 # Perform damage detection